 5.25.2 University expenditures for holiday decorations in personal offices, work areas, etc., that are not normally open to the general public are considered not appropriate.

 5.27.1 Loans to university employees and organizations administered by the University or school are not considered appropriate, regardless of the fund source.

-5.27.2 Loans to students are appropriate only when issued through the Financial Aid Department.
+5.27.2 Loans to students are appropriate only when issued through the department of Financial Aid and Scholarships.

 5.28 Magazine Subscriptions and Publications

 5.28.1 Personal subscriptions to magazines, trade journal, and reading materials that are not related to university business are considered personal in nature and are not reimbursable, regardless of fund source.

 5.28.2 Subscriptions for departments for magazines, trade journals, and reading materials are an appropriate expenditure.

 5.29.1 Memberships in professional/service organizations related to university business are appropriate from university funds and must be approved by the appropriate vice president, associate vice president, dean, or assistant vice president and must include a written justification.